wework/speccy/docs/browser.md

 ## Browserify

-Please see [api-spec-converter](https://github.com/LucyBot-Inc/api-spec-converter/) for setup or to use this bundle.
+Please see [api-spec-converter](https://github.com/LucyBot-Inc/api-spec-converter/) for setup or to use this [bundle](https://github.com/LucyBot-Inc/api-spec-converter/blob/master/dist/api-spec-converter.js).

+Size: 8.45M